awsdocs/aws-cloudhsm-user-guide/doc_source/identity-access-management.md

 }
 ```

-**Example Example: Admin Permissions**
+**Example: Admin permissions**
 This policy allows access to all AWS CloudHSM API actions, including the actions to delete HSMs and clusters\.
 It also includes additional permissions for specific Amazon EC2 actions\.
 You must include the `iam:CreateServiceLinkedRole` action to allow AWS CloudHSM to automatically create the **AWSServiceRoleForCloudHSM** service\-linked role in your account\.
 This role allows AWS CloudHSM to log events\.
-For more information, see [Service\-Linked Roles for AWS CloudHSM](service-linked-roles.md)\.
+For more information, see [Service\-linked roles for AWS CloudHSM](service-linked-roles.md)\.

 ```
 {